xiaoran831213/bed_bat/README.md

+# gtools introcution

+Genotype Tools written in Linux shell script mostly.

 # bat.sh: batch partition

-Batch partition the genotype sample in a PLINK BED file set.
+Batch partition the samples in genotype of PLINK BED format.

-The study cohort can be huge, it is necessary to partition the samples for batched analysis.
+When a study cohort is huge, it is sometime necessary to partition the samples for batched analysis.

-Usually, only samples with non-missing phenotype are to be partitioned, and the levels of categorical varialbes should appear in all batches proportionately, the tool take care of these.
+Usually, samples with non-missing phenotype are the only concern, and the levels of categorical varialbes should appear in all batches proportionately, the tool take care of these.

 # vmt.sh: variant matcher